juandhv/pozyx_bridge/README.md

 * `tag_list`: list of tag names as strings.
 * `id`: tag id configured previously, defined as a number.

 ## API Reference

 ### Published Topics

 #### uwb_sensor ([geometry_msgs/TransformStamped](http://docs.ros.org/en/api/geometry_msgs/html/msg/TransformStamped.html))

 Position and orientation of the tags.
 All the tags are published individually.

+## To Do

+* Express unavailable data in published message.
+* Change TransformStamped to Array TransformStamped.

 <!-- ## Operation
 Configur information in pozyx_bridge/launch/config/pozyx_bridge_config.yaml